playcanvas/editor/README.md

 ![Editor](https://raw.githubusercontent.com/playcanvas/editor/refs/heads/main/images/editor.png)

-You can see more projects build using the Editor on the [PlayCanvas website](https://playcanvas.com/explore).
+You can see more projects built using the Editor on the [PlayCanvas website](https://playcanvas.com/explore).

 ## Local Development